vmtk/vmtk.github.com/tutorials/WorkingWithNumpyArrays.md

     numpySurface["PointData"]["DistanceToCenterlines"] shape =  (209988,)

-which exactly matches the number of Vertices in the Points.
+which exactly matches the number of vertices in the ` Points ` array.
 In this case, each index in ` numpySurface['PointData']['DistanceToCenterlines'] ` corresponds to a row in ` numpySurface['Points'] `. ie. ` numpySurface['PointData']['DistanceToCenterlines'][100] ` corresponds to the vertex defined by coordinates at ` numpySurface['Points'][100, :] `

-From here, we can modify the location of the points, define a new cell connectivity list, or add a new Point Data or cell Data array.
+From here, we can modify the location of the points, define a new cell connectivity list, or add a new Point Data or Cell Data array.
 If we decide we want to modify the ` DistanceToCenterlines ` array values by a constant scale factor, we can perform the operation and convert back to a VMTK surface Object by:

 ```python